Mu Ko Surin National Park, Thailand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Check that you find the necessary type.
-Many adapters available are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you find the correct kind.
+Many adapters available online are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 Make your flight more comfortable with an airplane phone mount